Revenge on Your Mind

 The Best Revenge

 By the time you find yourself wishing for revenge, it usually means that all other paths have failed.
 You were unable to work things out directly.
-Or the offense undermined your interest in even trying.
-In both cases, the longing for revenge is a strategy to fill the void that was left by broken trust or norms.
+Or the offense was so bad, it undermined your interest in trying.
+In both cases, the longing for revenge is a strategy meant to right the wrong.

 Powerful people are able to take quick revenge when they feel angry.
 If anything, their struggle is to hold back from acting on natural impulses.
-Otherwise, the offence is so insignificant to them that they laugh it off and easily forget about it.
-But when disempowered people want revenge, that wish goes deep underground and persists for as long as it takes to actualize, if ever.
-Their struggle is to gain the power to even have the options to take decisive action or let go of the grudge entirely.
-At this point, resentment becomes more than just a feeling.
+Otherwise, the offence seems so insignificant to them that they laugh it off and forget about it.
+But when disempowered people want revenge, that wish goes deep underground and persists for as long as it takes to actualize— if ever.
+Their struggle is to gain the power to even have the options to either take decisive action, or let go of the grudge entirely.
+But at the point where you can’t do either one, resentment becomes more than just a feeling.
 It becomes a deep and sophisticated psychological world—full of memories, narratives, vows, imaginations, and mental habits.
+It becomes an identity.

-The disempowered person, or culture, can develop a kind of inner depth that powerful people never even feel the need for.
-In the words of Friedrich Nietzsche: “Human history would be a really stupid affair without the spirit that entered it from the powerless.”
-In other words, without the perseverance, creativity, and eventual uprise of circumstantially powerless people, history would be nothing but the inevitable domination of those most capable of brute violence.
-The ultimate revenge story then, in one sense, is for the underdog to develop a deeper sense of meaning than the offenders, and then, for the greater good, to overturn the social hierarchy in favor of the truth.
+The disempowered person, (or culture), can develop a kind of inner depth that powerful people never even feel the need for.
+Without the perseverance, creativity, and eventual uprise of circumstantially powerless people, history would be nothing but the inevitable domination of those most capable of brute violence.
+The ultimate revenge story then, in one sense, is for the underdog to develop a more profound sense of meaning than the people in power, and then, for the greater good, to overturn the social hierarchy in favor of the new truth.
+The ultimate revenge is a revolution.

 The good news is that you don’t have to enact a revolution to restore your self-respect.
 Revenge, whether in imagination or reality, is not really about punishing your enemy, but restoring yourself.
-When you imagine them suffering, it seems like it’s about proving your power.
-But the deeper hope is that when they understand how it feels, they will acknowledge that what they did to you was wrong, and admit that you didn’t deserve it.
-This feeds directly into the belief that your worth depends on how you’re treated.
+When you imagine them suffering at your hand, it seems like it’s about proving your power over them.
+But the deeper hope is that when they experience how it feels, they will acknowledge that what they did to you was wrong, and admit that you didn’t deserve it.
+This instinct is based on the belief that your worth depends on how you are treated.
 But once you remove that belief, what’s left is the wish to have personal value and significance.
 And you don’t have to hurt anyone to have that.

 The key is to affirm your own worth directly and to seek validation from healthy sources, rather than needing to prove anyone wrong or make them suffer.
 You can do this by recognizing that your value as a person comes from the incredible gift of being a human being.
 And with that comes the opportunity to be self-aware and make choices in a way that no animal can.
 Your inherent worth is something that no one can take away.
 So use it wisely, make choices your proud of, and learn from people you respect.

-When you build your self-respect, the injustice gap begins to close.
-The living sting of past mistreatment starts to fade.
+When you build your own self-respect, the sense of injustice begins to fade.
+The living sting of past mistreatment starts to soften.
 What happened to you becomes nothing more than a historical fact, with no significance about who you are today.
-You stop identifying yourself as a victim today.
+You stop identifying yourself as a victim.
 You break free from the tight knot of emotional reactivity.
-You stop replaying the same awful scenarios in your mind, and you use your mind for something constructive.
+You stop replaying the same awful scenarios in your mind, and you use your mind for something constructive instead.
 You stop waiting for someone else to make your life right, and you embrace your challenges yourself.
-At last, you even stop wishing for the wrongdoer to see you getting the success or proper treatment that you deserved all along.
-Because you don’t need their validation to thrive with positive meaning.
+At last, you even stop wishing for the wrongdoer to see you achieving the success and proper treatment that you deserved all along.
+Because you no longer need their validation to thrive with positive meaning.

 You radically affirm yourself and feel grateful to be alive—in spite of what happened in the past, and in spite of whatever could happen in the future.
 Because there’s so much more to your identity than the way anyone treated you at a particular time.
-It’s not about passively accepting events, but proving to yourself that you can use every event as fuel to thrive with integrity.
+It’s not about passively accepting events, but treating you the conditions of your life as the only material you have to work with.
+It’s about proving to yourself that you can use every event as fuel to thrive with integrity.
 And who knows?
-Maybe the revolution in your personal life will have a ripple effect!
+Maybe the revolution in your personal life will have a ripple effect in the world at large.

 From Avenger to Protector

-Until now, there’s a deeper, hidden truth that you’ve refused to admit, even to yourself sometimes.
-It wasn’t only an insult what they did to you, it also hurt you emotionally.
-You wouldn’t give them the satisfaction of admitting that.
-So you transformed the emotional pain into a moral condemnation.
-You imagined yourself showing that you weren’t afraid, and you have the power to show them what they’re worth.
+Until now, there’s a deeper, hidden truth that has been almost impossible to admit.
+What they did to you wasn’t only an insult, it also hurt you socially and emotionally.
+Of course, you would never give them the satisfaction of admitting that.
+It’s been your vow to fight against the injustice.
+So you transformed the emotional pain into a moral campaign.
+You showed that you weren’t afraid, and you are prepared for the day when you can prove it.
 Fists clenched.
 Teeth grinding.
 The punch lands and their body drops cold.

-But underneath the self-righteous indignation and dramatic revenge scenes, there is a tragic silence.
-A silence from the part of you who was hurt.
-A silence from the child you used to be—a child who used to walk the world carefree.
-A vulnerable part of you that was misled, taken advantage of, insulted, and abused.
+But beyond the dramatic revenge scene, there is a tragic silence.
+A silence from a forgotten innocence you once had; a part of you who was hurt.
+A silent child you used to be—a child who used to walk the world carefree.
+A vulnerable part of yourself that was misled, taken advantage of, insulted, and abused.

-The emotional wound originally opened when you learned the hard way that you can’t trust everyone.
-So you refused to let yourself by victimized, and worked to become the avenger instead.
-You found strength in your voice.
-You built walls and found weapons.
-You planned your ultimate revenge.
-But while you were busy trying to return the wrongs of others, the original wound never stopped bleeding.
-Your inner child was abandoned not only by others, but also by you—just so you could survive.
+The emotional wound that was inflicted on you was a rude awakening to the fact that you can’t trust everyone.
+So you refused to let yourself be victimized again, and you worked tirelessly to become the avenger instead.
+You came to value strength.
+And you found that strength in your mind and voice.
+But while you were busy preparing for revolution, the original wound never stopped bleeding.
+Your inner child was abandoned not only by others, but also by you—because you had to focus on how to survive.

 Ultimately, the injustice isn’t just an idea floating in space.